-The maker of the high-speed NutriBullet blender is facing a class action lawsuit, which alleges that the manufacturer failed to warn consumers about the blenders’ propensity to explode.
+The maker of the high-speed NutriBullet blender is facing a class action lawsuit alleging that the manufacturer failed to warn consumers about the blenders’ propensity to explode.
 According to a CBS news report, the 64-page court filing dated July 2 accuses Capital Brands of violating federal and state consumer protection laws along with warranty laws.
-The plaintiff, Deveta White of South Carolina, is seeking both damages and an order preventing the company from continuing to sell these dangerous and defective products.
+The plaintiff, Deveta White of South Carolina, is seeking damages and an order to prevent the company from continuing to sell these dangerous and defective products.
 She also wants Capital Brands to warn existing NutriBullet owners about the potential dangers posed by these products.

 Severe Burn Injuries Reported

-A similar case was filed in December 2017 by North Carolina resident Johanna Suarez, which is pending in federal court.
+Johanna Suarez, a resident of North Carolina, filed a similar case in December 2017; it is currently pending in federal court.
 There are also several lawsuits pending in California courts.
-White is seeking class action status and is currently the only one of its type pending against the company.
+White is seeking class-action status and is currently the only one of its type pending against the company.
 According to White’s lawsuit, the blender’s canister of the blender can accumulate pressure to a point where it separates from other parts, throwing out its contents onto everyone around.

 Company Defends Its Products